-Netflix subscriber growth beats Wall Street estimate as market leader faces Disney
+Netflix subscriber forecast misses Wall Street estimate as market leader faces Disney

-(Reuters) - Netflix Inc added more paying subscribers than Wall Street expected in the fourth quarter as it faced new competition from lower-cost services from Walt Disney Co and Apple Inc for the first time in the streaming video wars.
+(Reuters) - Netflix Inc missed Wall Street subscriber forecasts for the first quarter Tuesday, amid pressure from lower-cost services from Walt Disney Co and Apple Inc in the streaming video wars.

+The streaming giant added more paying subscribers than Wall Street expected in the fourth quarter, beating international subscriber estimates but missing estimates for U.S. subscriber growth.

+The Disney+ and Apple TV+ streaming services both launched in the United States in November.
+Disney+, which is also live in Canada, Australia and New Zealand, will launch in the UK, France, Germany, Italy, Ireland, Spain, Austria and Switzerland on March 24.
+Apple TV+ is available in over 100 countries and regions.

+Netflix’s first-quarter forecast reflected the potential threat of that international expansion.
+The company said it expects to add 7 million subscribers globally in the first quarter, below analysts’ average of 8.82 million, according to IBES data from Refinitiv.

-The streaming media leader said it added 8.76 million paid global subscribers in the fourth quarter, boosted by strong releases that included a new season of royal drama “The Crown” and two films nominated for Best Picture Oscars.
+Netflix said it added 8.76 million paid global subscribers in the fourth quarter, boosted by strong releases that included a new season of royal drama “The Crown” and two films nominated for Best Picture Oscars.
 It beat the 7.6 million average expectation of analysts, according to IBES data from Refinitiv - the same growth Netflix forecast for the quarter.

-The Disney+ service launched in the United States and Canada on Nov.
-12 for $7 per month and $13 a month for a bundle with ESPN+ and Hulu; it reached 10 million sign-ups on its first day.
+The Disney+ service launched in the United States and Canada for $7 per month and $13 a month for a bundle with ESPN+ and Hulu; it reached 10 million sign-ups on its first day.
 Apple TV+ launched Nov.
 1 for $5 per month and is free for one year with the purchase of some Apple devices: its performance has been harder to define.
 AT&T-owner WarnerMedia’s HBO Max will cost $15 per month when it launches in May.

 Netflix is available in over 190 countries; its standard U.S. plan costs $13 per month.